blab/size-genetic-clusters/README.md

 ### Exploring the size distribution of clusters of identical sequences

+In the script **explore_distribution_cluster_identical_sequences.R**, we investigate how epidemiological and evolutionary parameters influence the size distribution of clusters of identical pathogen sequences.

+In the script **contribution_largest_transmission_event.R**, we perform a simulation study to understand how much the largest transmission event (within a cluster of identical sequences) contributes to the size of this cluster of identical sequence.

 ### Simulation study evaluating our statistical framework

 ### Application to real data